strawbees/desktop-packager/README.md

 On your NWJS project folder, identify what is the folder that contains the app (usually `src`) and make sure it has a `package.json` inside.

-Assuming this folder is `src` on the root of your NWJS project, navigate to your NWJS project folder and run `desktop-packager package --source ./src --output ./dist`.
+Assuming this folder is `src` on the root of your NWJS project, navigate to your NWJS project folder and run `strawbees-desktop-packager package`.
 This will identify your platform and run all the steps described above.

 You can also run them separatedly.
 Check the API reference for more details.